 After your visit, we will reimburse your travel expenses, give you a £30 shopping voucher as a thank you for your time, and enter you into a monthly prize draw to win an iPad.

 If you book a two-hour clinic, we will ask you to complete a questionnaire online before your visit (this will take about an hour).
 We will then ask you to do the following sessions during your visit:

-Informed consent: a fieldworker will explain all the sessions to you and answer any questions you may have.
+Informed consent: a member of staff will explain all the sessions to you and answer any questions you may have.
 Then they will ask you to complete and sign a consent form.
-You choose how much or how little you'd like to do and you can withdraw from any or all of the sessions at any time.
+You choose how much or how little you'd like to do and you can stop doing any or all of the sessions at any time.

 Fasting blood sample: giving blood after not having eaten or drunk anything apart from water for at least six hours.

 Urine sample: giving a small urine (pee) sample (about 1/3 of a cup).